shopping Ginger - all 5 varieties | shop organic only

 growing

-Plant sections of ginger rhizome, each with growth buds, in late winter or early spring.
+Plant sections of ginger root rhizome, each with growth buds, in late winter or early spring.

 Every rhizome you plant will first only grow a few leaves, in the one spot.
 Over time it will become a dense clump and very slowly get bigger.